 Entrepreneur Burnout Isn’t the Problem—Your Whole Lifestyle Is

-- Updated: May 21, 2025
+- Updated: July 11, 2025

 You pop the Adderall like it’s vitamin C.

-Wash it down with that neon energy shot your assistant stocked in your bag—because sleep is for people without goals, right?
+Wash it down with that neon energy shot your assistant stocked in your bag — because sleep is for people without goals, right?

 Your chest is tight, but it’s probably just anxiety.
 Or hormones.
 Or both.
-You’ve got a follow-up with the endocrinologist next week—because your period’s gone rogue, your hair’s thinning, and your cortisol levels are jacked.
+You’ve got a follow-up with the endocrinologist next week — because your period’s gone rogue, your hair’s thinning, and your cortisol levels are jacked.
 But for now, there’s another deadline to hit.
 Another fire to put out.
 Another client to impress.

 The Bali trip didn’t help.
 Neither did the spa weekend.